 Marinduque has awesome places to visit too!

-The heart-shaped island has lots the feature.
-There is a long white sand in Poctoy, town of Torrijos.
-It boast a long white sand beach and with beach front accommodations.
+The heart-shaped island has lots to feature.
+There is long white sand in Poctoy, the town of Torrijos.
+It boasts a long white sand beach and with beachfront accommodations.
 We ate at Mang Ben’s while in Poctoy.
 Love their fresh Fried Calamares and Pancit.
 Shout out to Sir Jessie for hosting our lunch, our heartfelt thanks.

-Tres Reyes Island – these islands features rocky coastline and with limited beach/swimming area.
+Tres Reyes Island – these islands feature rocky coastline and with limited beach/swimming area.
 However, despite its limited swimming area, the islands are surrounded with clear waters perfect for snorkeling.
-Be mindful with the currents to avoid drifting.
+Be mindful of the strong sea currents to avoid drifting.